 Packing plants is one of the trickiest moving chores.
 Plants can be fragile and temperamental prima donnas, yet if you’re a truly devoted home gardener, you love them dearly and want to bring them along to enjoy your new home.

 In the flurry of moving, what’s the best packing method to ensure healthy and happy plants?
 Never fear.
-We outline 8 steps on how to pack house plants for moving.
+Our expert Kanata movers help outline 8 steps on how to pack house plants for moving.
 TIP: While it’s essential to plan ahead, the actual packing and loading should be done at the last minute!

 1. Consider Provincial/International Plant Regulations

 Are you about to get started with special boxes and bubble wrap?
 Hold on a minute!
 If you’re preparing for a long-distance or international move, provincial or federal regulations may restrict the import of plants.
 This helps protect local crops against contagious diseases (such as powdery mildew) and infestation (like the Japanese beetle).
-Know before you go exactly which rules apply to the region you’ll be calling home.
+Know before you go exactly which rules apply to the new province you’ll be moving to.
 For instance, here’s what the USDA has to say.

 2. Consider New Location Climate